James 2:1

 the Lord of glory,

 The Lord Jesus Christ is “the Lord of glory” because He is the one who divulges the glory of God.
-One aspect of the glory of God is that He is not partial to rank or station.
+One aspect of the glory of God is that He is not partial to rank and station.
 Jesus Christ is the glory of the Christian because He is the zenith of God.
 He is the object of our worship.
 He is co-equal and co-eternal with the Father.
-Jesus possessed this glory before the creation of the world (John 17:5).
+Jesus possessed this glory before the creation of the world (Jn 17:5).
 He came to earth with this glory.

-“And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth” (John 1:14).
+Jn 1:14 “And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.”

 with partiality